 Your MSP should deliver IT strategy pretty much the same way.
 However, if you choose the wrong MSP, you may find yourself moving in the wrong direction or not moving forward at all.

-Here’s Why the Wrong MSP Can Hurt You:
+Here’s How the Wrong MSP Can Hurt Your IT Strategy:

 - Doesn’t value your relationship – The MSP views your partnership as an opportunity to sell you more stuff in their “stack” rather than enhance your business.

 - Sticks to static or outdated plan – You get an initial “IT roadmap” when you first onboard with an MSP and that plan doesn’t get reassessed regularly.
-Instead it just gets added to with the “technology de jour” (i.e. next generation firewall).
+Instead, it just gets bloated with the “technology de jour” (i.e. next generation firewall).

 This is why you should take a good, hard look at your current MSP and figure out if they are the right fit for your business.
 On a serious note, if you have to ask your MSP about strategy or enhancements, you may be in an unproductive partnership.
 On another note: if a reactive relationship is valuable to you, this blog probably won’t be.